Yellow lid bins - recycling

 Where does it go?

 Recyclables are collected and sorted at a private facility in Chinderah.
+Watch what happens behind the scenes at the recycling facility.

 Once squashed and baled (placed into cubes) materials are sent for further processing to be made into new items.